akeneo/pim-helpcenter/content/updates/2020-07/1-rules-UI.md

 - EE
 ---

-# A brand new UI to manage your rules
+# New!
+Create and update rules from the PIM!

-In order to let everyone use the rules engine and boost your productivity, we have created a user interface to manage your rules directly in the PIM.
+To ease the use of the rules engine and boost your productivity, we created a brand new user interface to directly manage your rules in the PIM.

-We know that your time is precious and that you always need to work efficiently.
-That's why we built the rules engine a few years ago.
-Indeed, this feature allows you to automate actions on a selection of products/product models.
-But until now, the only way to create/update rules was via a YML file import, which was not simple enough for our non-technical users.

-Thanks to this brand new user interface, you'll be able to create/update your rules with only some clicks :wink:.
+Our rules engine enables you to automate enrichment actions on specific product selections.
+This new screen allows you to create, update and delete rules in a few clicks, it will definitely ease and faster the rules management.
+The imports of YML files to create or update rules remains available.

 ::: more
 [How to manage my rules?](../articles/manage-your-rules.html)